thenmf/bignmf/README.md

 ```

 ## Usage
-The following examples illustrate a typical usage of the algorithm.
+The following examples illustrate typical usage of the algorithm.

 ### 1. Single NMF